 The Institute for Philanthropy and Humanitarian Development (IPHD) is a nonprofit based in Jodhpur, Rajasthan that engages in the development of Indian rural villages through projects in three main programs: Livelihood, Health and Girls’ Education.

 Founded in 2013 by Jodhpur native Madhu Vaishnav, IPHD offers experiential learning internships to university students from countries including the United States, the United Kingdom, Australia and Germany.
-Interns work with women from our adopted village to implement development projects that improve the quality of life for rural community members.
+Interns become a part of our organization, that works with women from our adopted village to implement development projects that improve the quality of life for rural community members.

 In the future, IPHD hopes to adopt additional villages so that our programs can have far-reaching impacts across multiple rural communities in Rajasthan.

 Saheli Community Center

 In Bhikamkor, IPHD operates the Saheli Community Center.
 The center has a library, health and education outreach office, female health and helpline and the production facility for our ethical fashion social enterprise Saheli Women.